Russia closes the sky over the Kapustin Yar test site, which launches Oreshnik missiles

 Kapustin Yar is a missile test site in the north-eastern part of the Astrakhan region.
 The facility was created in 1946 as the State Central Test Site of the Ministry of the Armed Forces of the USSR for testing missile weapons - the first Soviet ballistic and anti-aircraft missiles.

-According to data from open sources, the Oreshnik medium-range ballistic missile (MRBM) was launched from Kapustin Yar.
+According to open sources, the Oreshnik medium-range ballistic missile (MRBM) was launched from Kapustin Yar.

 "A combination of power and reliability": the new T-90M "Proryv" tanks received the highest rating